 - Clearing vegetation or other debris from clogged inlets or outlets.

 Site maintenance may be accomplished in tandem with site representatives and other volunteer groups.

 Project Stewards may work alone or with a group.

-- Is comfortable communicating with property owners or site representatives
+- Comfortable communicating with property owners or site representatives

 - Can distinguish between healthy, native plants and distressed or nonnative species (you don’t need to be an expert)

-- Has a digital camera or other device to take photographs
+- Digital camera or other device to take photographs

 - Access to reliable transportation